John Rhea

-John Rhea (pronounced ray /reɪ/) (1753 – May 27, 1832) was an American soldier and politician of the early 19th century who represented Tennessee in the United States House of Representatives.
+John Rhea (pronounced ray /reɪ/) (c.
+1753 – May 27, 1832) was an American soldier and politician of the early 19th century who represented Tennessee in the United States House of Representatives.
 Rhea County, Tennessee and Rheatown, a community and former city in Greene County, Tennessee is named for him.

 Early years

 Rhea was born in the parish of Langhorn, County Londonderry in the Kingdom of Ireland.
 His family immigrated to Pennsylvania when he was 16, settling in Philadelphia.
 His father, Rev. Joseph Rhea, a Presbyterian minister, moved the family to Piney Creek, Maryland in 1771.
 They moved again in 1778 to what is now eastern Tennessee (then in North Carolina).
-Rhea completed his preparatory studies in 1780, and entered Princeton College.